microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 <a name="more-samples"></a>
 ## More Samples
--A few typical usages of Maven Plugin for Azure App Service Web Apps are listed at [Web App Samples](https://github.com/Microsoft/azure-maven-plugins/wiki/Usages-of-Maven-Plugin-for-Azure-App-Service).
--You can choose one to quickly get started.
+A few typical usages of Maven Plugin for Azure App Service Web Apps are listed at [Web App Samples](https://github.com/Microsoft/azure-maven-plugins/wiki/Usages-of-Maven-Plugin-for-Azure-App-Service).
+You can choose one to quickly get started.

 <a name="goals"></a>
 ## Goals